dgaydukov/cert-aws/sa/files/sa.md

 * you can monitor transfer progress in CloudWatch (how many files and total volume)
 * ensure file transfer even if some interruption (like network problem).
 In this case DataSync will resume file transfer and complete it after failed attempt
-* use DX + vpc endpoint so data transfer happens inside vpc and doesn't go outside aws network To transfer data you should do 3 things
+* use DX + vpc endpoint so data transfer happens inside vpc and doesn't go outside aws network To transfer data you should do 3 things:
 * Deploy a DataSync agent in on-premise VM.
 Agent can be installed on ec2 by using AMI.
 * Create a data transfer task
 * start transfer
 When you transfer data from s3 to some destination, DataSync first retrieve all files, so for Standard-IA/One-Zone-IA retrieval incur additional fees.
-When to use it:
+Don't confuse:
+* Data Pipeline (analytics, emr cluster is running to perform transfer) - transfer data between s3/dynamoDB/RDS/RedShift
+* DMS (db migration, ec2 is running to perform migration) - transfer one type of db (either cloud or on-premise) into another
+* DataSync (data transfer, only agent on your on-premise machine running to perform transfer) - transfer on-premise files into cloud
+Don't confuse:
 * storage gateway: use datasync to quickly migrate data to s3 and storage gateway to retain access to s3 data from on-premise
 * snowball: key difference from snow family is that datasync - online transfer, white snowball - for offline
 * S3 TA: if your app already integrated with s3 it's better to use s3 TA, otherwise (or if you have other than s3 destination) use datasync
-* Transfer Family: if you have FTP/SFTP it's better to use TF, otherwise use datasync You can turn off integrity check for initial transfer if data in source are constantly changing - this would expedite initial sync, and then turn it on after finish initial transfer.
+* Transfer Family: if you have FTP/SFTP it's better to use TF, otherwise use datasync

 ###### Transfer Family
 TF - 3 services for transfer from on-premise into s3: